EdinburghNLP/gourmet-models/README.md

 contains information about the models, as well as sample code showing how the models can be used.
 The models themselves are available as dockers, and can be downloaded from a separate site (see below).

+Some of the models are described in our public deliverables.
+See the [integration report](https://gourmet-project.eu/wp-content/uploads/2020/07/GoURMET_D5_3_Initial_Integration_Report.pdf) for details of model training, and the [evaluation report](https://gourmet-project.eu/wp-content/uploads/2020/07/GoURMET_D5_4___Initial_Evaluation-2.pdf) for details of evaluation.

 ## Using the Models